Mi Corazón

-Mi Corazón ("My Heart") is the second Spanish album recorded by American Latin pop and contemporary Christian singer Jaci Velasquez.
-It was released by Sony Music Latin on May 8, 2001.
-The album charted in the top 10 on both the Latin Pop Albums and Top Latin Albums charts. lead single, "Cómo Se Cura Una Herida", charted at No. 1 on the Billboard Hot Latin Tracks chart.
+Mi Corazón (English: My Heart) is the eighth studio album and second made in Spanish recorded by American latin pop and contemporary Christian recording artist Jaci Velásquez.
+It was released by Sony Discos on May 8, 2001 (see 2001 in music).
+The album charted in the top 10 on both the Latin Pop Albums and Top Latin Albums charts. lead single, "Cómo Se Cura Una Herida", charted at No. 1 on the Billboard Hot Latin Tracks and Latin Pop Airplay chart.
 The album received a nomination for a Grammy Award for Best Latin Pop Album in the 44th Annual Grammy Awards on February 27, 2002, and it won a Dove Award for Best Spanish language album of the year.